ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 ## Notification Center

-Ubuntu MATE 20.04 includes a **new Indicator that provides a "notification center"** 🔔 We worked with the [upstream developer to add new features to indicator-notifications](https://github.com/trism/indicator-notifications) and integrate it with MATE Notifications Daemon.
+Ubuntu MATE 20.04 includes a **new Indicator that provides a "notification center"** :bell: We worked with the [upstream developer to add new features to indicator-notifications](https://github.com/trism/indicator-notifications) and integrate it with MATE Notifications Daemon.

 {:.center}
 ![Notification Settings](/images/blog/eoan/notification-settings.png)

-We now have a **notification center that also offers a "do not disturb" 🛑 feature**.
+We now have a **notification center that also offers a "do not disturb" :red_circle: feature**.
 When do not disturb is enabled, notifications will be muted and captured in the notification center for review.
 It's also
 **possible to blacklist some notifications**, so they are never stored by the notification center.
 I've created an icon theme for the notification center so